Manchester terror attack: 22 dead at Ariana Grande concert blast

 "I extend my deepest condolences to those so terribly injured in this terrorist attack and to the many killed and the families, so many families, of the victims.
 We stand in absolute solidarity with the people of the United Kingdom," Trump said.

 "So many young beautiful innocent people living and enjoying their lives murdered by evil losers in life.
 I won't call them monsters because they would like that term.
 They would think that's a great name.
-I will call them from now on losers because that's what they are."
+I will call them from now on losers because that's what they are.

 "This wicked ideology must be obliterated."